shuan4638/Fingerprint-Passing-nerial-network-FPNN-/README.md

 # FP2GRAPH
-From Morgan Fingerprints to graph constitutional neural network
+Predicting chemical property using descriptors from Morgan Fingerprints to graph convolutional neural network (GCN)

+HIV dataset was used to demo classification task and ESOL dataset was used to demo regression task.

 ## AtomConvolution